Soulboy1234/TMD-ResNet-Model/README.md

 # TMD-ResNet-Model
 A nowcast deep learning model trained by CHAMP.
-The purpose of constructing this model is to effectively extract the features of Thermospheric mass density (TND) from CHAMP observation, and further promote the thermosphere-ionosphere coupling research.
+The purpose of constructing this model is to effectively extract the features of Thermospheric mass density (TMD) from CHAMP observation, and further promote the thermosphere-ionosphere coupling research.

 # Data
 The training data were obtained from：